greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 }
 ```

 If the foreign table was not created with an `mpp_execute` option setting, the `mpp_execute` setting of the foreign server, and then the foreign data wrapper, is probed and used.
-If none of the foreign-data-related objects has an `mpp_execute` setting, the default setting is `master`.
+If none of the foreign-data-related objects has an `mpp_execute` setting, the default setting is `coordinator`.

 If a foreign-data wrapper supports `mpp_execute 'all'`, it will implement a policy that matches Greenplum segments to data.
 So as not to duplicate data retrieved from the remote, the FDW on each segment must be able to establish which portion of the data is their responsibility.
 An FDW may use the segment identifier and the number of segments to help make this determination.
 The following code snippet demonstrates how a foreign-data wrapper may retrieve the segment number and total number of segments: